-The CDC recommends testing for hepatitis C for all adults and pregnant women.
-Since 2020, the newborns of infected mothers also need to be tested.
-Without treatment, up to 85% of acute cases become chronic, increasing the risk of liver cancer or cirrhosis.
-Modern antiviral drugs can cure over 95% of patients in 8–12 weeks, reducing long-term harm.
+CDC recommends testing all adults and pregnant women for hepatitis C. Since 2020, the babies born to infected moms must also get tested.
+If not treated, 85% of acute cases become chronic.
+This increases the risk of getting liver cancer or cirrhosis.
+Today’s antiviral drugs can cure over 95% of patients in 8-12 weeks and reduce harm.

 What is Hepatitis C?

 Hepatitis C is caused by the hepatitis C virus (HCV).
-It’s an RNA virus in the Flaviviridae family.
-This virus attacks liver cells, replicates fast, and avoids the immune system.
-Knowing its structure helps us understand why it often leads to long-term infections.
+It’s an RNA virus in the Flavivirus family that attacks liver cells, multiplies quickly, and escapes the immune system.
+Understanding the structure may explain why it causes chronic infections.
+(10 words)

 Overview of the Virus